Blaby District: History

+Abolition

+Under current local government reform plans, the district will be abolished in 2028 with its area being split between an enlarged Leicester unitary authority and a Leicestershire and Rutland unitary.

 Governance

 Blaby District Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council went under no overall control following a change of allegiance in May 2025, with the Conservatives having exactly half the council's seats.
 The Conservatives continue to form the council's administration, being able to rely on the chair's casting vote in the event of a tie.

 Political control of the council since the 1974 reforms took effect has been as follows: